Found May, 1991, recognized 1995

 Vermillion consists of ~86 vol% FeNi-metal and ~14 vol% silicates with grains much smaller than normal (Boesenberg et al., 1995).
 The silicates consist of olivine (~93 vol%), orthopyroxene (~5 vol%), chromite (~1.5 vol%), and merrillite (~0.5 vol%).
-Vermillion was compared to the pallasite Yamato 8451 (54.9 g) which has a very similar silicate composition consisting of olivine (~94 vol%), orthopyroxene (~4.8 vol%), clinopyroxene (~1.1 vol%), and merrillite (~0.1 vol%) reported by Yanai and Kojima (1995).
+The composition of Vermillion is comparable to Y-8451 (54.9 g), which has a very similar silicate composition consisting of olivine (~94 vol%), orthopyroxene (~4.8 vol%), clinopyroxene (~1.1 vol%), and merrillite (~0.1 vol%) as reported by Boesenberg et al. (1995) and Yanai and Kojima (1995).
 Pyroxene accounts for ~0.7 and ~1.6 vol% of the silicate fraction of Vermillion and Y-8451 respectively, the remainder being mostly olivine.
-By comparison, the main-group pallasites contain all olivine with only trace amounts of pyroxene.
+By comparison, the main-group pallasites primarily contain olivine with only trace amounts of pyroxene.
 The coexistence of both olivine and pyroxene in these two pallasites might indicate a lower crystallization temperature.
-In light of the compositional and isotopic similarities between Vermillion and Y-8451, Boesenberg et al. (1995) proposed they be recognized as a grouplet.
+In light of the compositional and isotopic similarities between Vermillion and Y-8451, Boesenberg et al. (1995) proposed they be recognized as a new grouplet (duo).

-Diagram credit: Gregory et al., 47th LPSC, #2393 (2016)
+Diagram adapted from Gregory et al., 47th LPSC, #2393 (2016)

 However, significant differences that exist between these three Vermillion pallasites are not yet resolved, including differences in texture (Y-8451 contains 4× the vol% of silicates as Vermillion) and siderophile trace element composition, as well as the presence of the carbide cohenite in Vermillion.
 In addition, although Vermillion, Y-8451, and Choteau all contain both low- and high-Ca pyroxenes of similar compositions, some differences are evident.
 Vermillion and Y-8451 contain both pyroxene types in the form of large grains, inclusions in olivine, and grains bordering olivine.
-However, in Choteau high-Ca pyroxene has only been identified as inclusions in olivine, while low-Ca pyroxene is present as both individual grains and along boundaries of high-Ca pyroxene grains (Gregory et al., 2016).
+By contrast, high-Ca pyroxene in Choteau has only been identified as inclusions in olivine, while low-Ca pyroxene is present as both individual grains and along boundaries of high-Ca pyroxene grains (Gregory et al., 2016).
 Furthermore, plagioclase has not been found in either Vermillion or Y-8451, but is present in Choteau as inclusions in both low- and high-Ca pyroxene and as small veins in low-Ca pyroxene.
 Notably, plagioclase is also present in the ungrouped pyroxene pallasite NWA 10019, but it is compositionally distinct to that in Choteau.

 The olivine fayalite composition of these pyroxene-bearing pallasites plots at the magnesian end of the main-group pallasite range.
 As a comparison, the Eagle Station pallasite group has the most ferroan composition, as well as a high Ge/Ga ratio in the metal and a unique O-isotope composition.
 The high Ir content in the Eagle Station pallasites suggests crystallization from the inner core region of its parent body, below the coremantle interface in which the main-group and pyroxene-bearing meteorites probably formed on their respective parent bodies.